 If you’re worried a scammer has contacted you, immediately contact your pension provider.
 They can help prevent the transfer of your funds.
 Report the incident of pension fraud to Action Fraud on 0300 123 2040 or www.actionfraud.police.uk/report_fraud

-An annuity is a product that is guaranteed to pay you an income for a fixed time or until your death.
+An annuity is guaranteed to pay you an income for a fixed time or until your death.
 After your retirement, you can select to use your pension funds to buy an annuity.
 You may be approached in a scam to convince you to purchase an unsuitable annuity product or one at an inflated price.
 They may also offer a cash incentive to encourage you to sign.

 There are many ways fraudsters can try to con your out of your pension fund, but being careful with your private details and watching for these warning signs can help protect your pension pot.